phamous2day/notes/React1.md

 require('react') ------------> returns a JS object with methods needed to use React.

-require('react-dom') --------> returns JS object with methods to interact with DOM.
+require('react-dom') --------> return JS object with methods to interact with DOM.

-~Every component classes is like a factory that creates components.
-To use this, it's React.createClass
+~Every component classes are like a factory that creates components.
+To use this it's React.createClass

 Properties/Props are passed in from the parent and they're immutable and don't change when components came alive.